-In the area of life insurance, KOMUNÁLNA poisťovňa continued to maintain a special emphasis on the quality and speed of processing reported insurance claims during 2023.
-For selected products, it has introduced the benefit of fast-track claim handling within 24 hours of reporting an insurance claim.
-Thanks to the possibility of reporting insurance claims contactless via the website or electronically by e-mail, the duration and quality of the claim handling process have significantly improved.
+In the area of life insurance, KOMUNÁLNA poisťovňa continued to place particular emphasis on the quality and speed of processing reported insurance claims during 2024.
+For selected products, there is a benefit of fast-track claim handling within 24 hours of reporting an insurance claim.
+Thanks to the possibility of reporting insurance claims contactless via the website or electronically by e-mail, the duration and quality of the claim handling process were significantly shortened and increased.
 The efficiency and safety of each part of the process and the detection of cases that showed signs of suspicious claims or unusual business operations were also ensured.